digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 The ``Additive a =>`` part of the signature of ``add`` is a type constraint on the type parameter ``a``. ``Additive`` here is a typeclass.
 You already met typeclasses like ``Eq`` and ``Show`` in :doc:`3_Data`.
 The ``Additive`` typeclass says that you can add a thing.
 Ie there is a function ``(+) : a -> a -> a``.
 Now the way to read the full signature of ``add`` is "Given that a has an instance for the Additive typeclass, a maps to a function which maps a to a".

-Typeclasses in DAML are a bit like interfaces in other languages.
+Typeclasses in Daml are a bit like interfaces in other languages.
 To be able to add two things using the ``+`` function, those things need to expose the ``+`` interface.

 Unlike interfaces, typeclasses can have multiple type parameters.
 A good example, which also demonstrates the use of multiple constraints at the same time, is the signature of the ``exercise`` function: